josephbergevin/codebook-md/README.md

   - TypeScript
     - Executed from a .ts file.

-- Languages currently supported with an accompanying extension:
+- Languages to be supported with an accompanying extension:
   - MySQL
     - Executed using the MySQL extension.
   - HTTP